dtabell/fpp_book/ReadMe.txt

   ReadMe.txt      this ReadMe file

-  fpp_ptc         directory for the FPP/PTC library source files book_examples   directory for all the example source files libug_examples  directory for additional example source files
+  fpp_ptc            directory for the FPP/PTC library source files book_examples      directory for all the example source files usrguide_examples  directory for additional example source files,
+                       principally from the PTC Library User Guide

   CMakeLists.txt  top-level file used by the CMake build system